nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

 ---

 {{< notice note >}}
 This tutorial is for someone that would like to require the signing of transactions from multiple devices.
-In this workflow, we will be using a laptop, desktop, and mobile phone to create a 3 of 3 wallet.
+In this workflow, we will be using a desktop, laptop, and a mobile phone to create a 3 of 3 wallet.
 You can also use this workflow as a template to easily create a 2 of 2 wallet where you're required to sign a transaction from your desktop and your phone.
 {{< /notice >}}

 {{< notice info >}}